- Children Schools Families

 The Cultural Office for Silesia

-The Cultural Office for Silesia is part of a network of nine cultural offices responsible for conveying the culture and history of former German settlement areas in Eastern and Central Europe.
+The Cultural Office for Silesia is part of a network of eight cultural offices responsible for conveying the culture and history of former German settlement areas in Eastern and Central Europe.
 Today these areas are located in the territories of other countries, such as Poland, Czech Republic, Lithuania, Latvia, Estonia, Hungary, Romania, Slovenia, Moldova, etc.

 Germany had to cede Silesia to Poland after the Second World War.
 Since 1945, the German-Polish border runs along the Lusatian Neisse and Oder rivers.
 The German population was almost completely expelled from Silesia after the WWII and the area was repopulated by expelled Poles from the east of the republic and by voluntary resettlers.